alexandernicholson/super-obj-soaker/ARCHITECTURE.md

 ## Scalability and Performance Considerations

+- **Multi-process Architecture**: By using multiple processes instead of threads, the system can fully utilize multiple CPU cores and bypass Python's Global Interpreter Lock (GIL), leading to improved performance for I/O-bound operations like downloading files.
 - **Dynamic Scaling**: The ability to adjust the number of worker processes based on real-time performance metrics ensures that the system can scale up to handle increased workloads without manual intervention.
 - **Resource Management**: By setting limits on maximum speed and process counts, the system prevents resource exhaustion, maintaining stability even under heavy loads.
 - **Efficient I/O Operations**: Utilizes optimized transfer configurations (e.g., multipart downloads) to handle large files effectively, balancing speed and resource usage.